tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 * The peer sending the Certificate message provides both the certificate chain terminating in its certificate as well as the delegated credential.
-* The authenticating intitiator uses information from the peer's certificate to verify the delegated credential and that the server is asserting an expected identity.
+* The authenticating intitiator uses information from the peer's certificate to verify the delegated credential and that the peer is asserting an expected identity.
-* Both peers use the public key in the credential as the server's working key for the TLS handshake.
+* Both peers use the public key in the credential as the certificate's working key for the TLS handshake.

 As detailed in {{delegated-credentials}}, the delegated credential is